TOAST-DOCS/API-Gateway/en/console-guide.md

 > **[Note] API key failure response**
 > The API request is rejected when the API key value is not included in the requested header, of its invalid, or exceeds the usage limit.
 > For more information, see the [Gateway Error Code](./error-code/) document.

 1. On the **Stage** tab, select a stage.
 2. Select the **Settings** tab.
 3. Select the path or method to enable API key in the stage tree screen.
-   - The API key set in the path is applied to all sub-defined child paths and method calls.
+   - The API key set in a path is applied to all child paths and method calls defined under the path.
-4. Enable(on) the API key.
+4. Enable the API key.
 5. Deploy the stage.
 6. When requesting API, it is requested by adding the API key value to the x-nhn-apikey header.